bitPanG98/GeoSpy/README.md

     Quack Toolkit is a set of a denial of service attack methods.
-Quack includes SMS attack method, TCP attack method and many other attack methods.
+Quack includes SMS attack method, HTTP attack method and many other attack methods.

 ***